tea4tom/easy-wg-quick/README.md

 local machine.
 This machine (called hub) will act as VPN concentrator.
 All other peers connects to hub (as in a "road warrior" configuration).

+This version of the script 'wg-cerberus' has been designed for an Alpine linux router install.
+For that reason the IP table / routing rules have been removed as the configuration should already be configured.

 ### Prerequisites

 Install [Wireguard] for your operating system on [local machine], [router],